Primorsky Krai: Coal

 More than 100 deposits of coal are known in Primorsky Krai.
 The commercial deposits of coal are connected to the Partizansky and Razdolnensky coal basins, the Podgorodnensky deposit, the Uglovsky basin, and the Shkotovsky, Pavlovsky, Bikinsky, Rettikhovsky, and Suputinsky deposits.

 Partizansky Basin: The city of Partizansk is located in the southern part of the basin.
 The total area of the basin is 6,000 km2.
 The basin has been known since the 19th century and has been explored since 1902.
-Five coal-bearing regions—Staropartizansky, Melnikovsky, Belopadinsky, Molchanovsky, and Sergeyevsky—are within the limits of the basin.
+Five regions—Staropartizansky, Melnikovsky, Belopadinsky, Molchanovsky, and Sergeyevsky—are within the limits of the basin.
 The coal is anthracite coal.
 By the output of volatile substances and caking ability, rich coals prevail.
 The reserves of coal in the basin total 193.6 million tonnes.
 The deposits are maintained by the mines of the Partizanskugol Association.
 A coal-mining factory also operates in this area.

 Razdolnensky Basin: The total area of this basin is about 4,500 km2.
 The basin is located to the north and the west of the city of Ussuriysk.
 The basin includes the following deposits: Ussuriysky, Lipovetsky, Verkhne-Razdolnensky, Konstantinovsky, and Alekseye-Nikolsky.
 The deposits were prospected as early as 1868.
 The mining of coal has been conducted since 1909.
 By the output of volatile substances and coking ability, long-flame coals prevail.
 The reserves of coal in the basin total of 66.7 million tons.
 The deposits are maintained by the mines and the open-pit coal mines of the Lipovetskoye Mine Administration.

 Uglovsky Basin: Located 30 km northeast of Vladivostok, the basin's band extends about 40 km to the northeast of Amursky Bay and ranges from 6 to 14 km in width.
 Coals in the basin have been known since 1859.
 The mining of coal has been executed since 1867 in the Tavrichansky deposit, and since 1911 in the Artyomovsky deposit.
 The coal is brown coal, which is used as a power fuel.
 In the long years of operation, the stocks of coal in the basin have been considerably depleted.
 The reserves of coal in the basin total 233.7 million tons.
 The mines of the Tavrichansky Mine Administration and the Artyomugol Association operate on the basis of the deposits.